scikit-hep/scikit-hep/doc/scikit-hep/documentation.rst

 =============

 This is the main page documenting the *scikit-hep* package, example usage, and the user API.
-Please refer to the links on the page about :ref:`affiliated packages <affiliations>` for their documentation.

 .. toctree::
     :maxdepth: 2